spiritfader/Buying-Guide/fan-connectors-and-rgb.md

 #### Peripheral connectors
 4pin Molex can frequently be found on cheap cases and case fans, they connect straight to your power supply and thus don't allow for any speed control.
-This applies to any direct connection to a power supply (E.g SATA power).
+This applies to any direct connection to a power supply (E.g. SATA power).
 ![4 pin Molex pinout](https://i.imgur.com/sMkmC6o.png)
 <br><sup>colours might not match*</sup>